dinhomathias/Amc/Storing-bot,-user-and-chat-related-data.md

 async def get(update, context):
     """Usage: /get uuid"""
-    # Seperate ID from command
+    # Separate ID from command
     key = context.args[0]

     # Load value and send it to the user